 - Keep updating buyer personas as they change over time.
 Their preferences and behaviors will change five years from now and be obsolete for you.
 Chances are that as your business grows even you will discover new personas.

 Always A/B Test

 Your job, as a conversion expert, is to be data-driven and chase scientific truth.
 Unless you do that, you risk making key marketing decisions based on your hunches.
 A classic example is believing in conventional advice that a certain color CTA button brings conversions, or, long-form posts increase blog traffic.
 Do you even have enough proof to establish it as a rule?
 Have you tested it yourself not once or twice, but long enough to assume it can make a substantial difference?

 To avoid make sweeping generalizations based on limited evidence, perform A/B tests.
 You’ll make a positive impact on your business and mitigate risks.

 An A/B test is an experiment where real users are shown two or more variants of a web page or an app, and a statistical analysis is carried out to determine which version performs better and achieves a conversion goal.

 Is it a fool-proof way to avoid confirmation bias?
 Read our complete guide to A/B testing.

 Sadly, no!
 Confirmation bias is inherent in our reasoning, but you can sniff it out if you’re disciplined and willing to be critical of your own findings.

 When interpreting data you may be compelled to confirm the hypothesis.

 Solution: Please don’t be emotionally attached to the hypothesis.
 Objectively analyze the real behavioral data in front of you.
 If anything, look for information that contradicts your opinion.
-It pays off to become a skeptic; set aside your ego and question your findings:
+It pays off to become a skeptic; set aside your ego and question your findings to avoid statistics traps: